-- The general MA program in Psychology is based on the South Charleston (SC) campus of Marshall.
-While students may take some courses in Huntington if they prefer, they should expect that their advisers and most classes will be in SC.
+- The general MA program in Psychology is based on the Huntington campus of Marshall.
+While students may take some courses in South Charleston or online if they prefer, they should expect that their advisers and most classes will be in Huntington.
 Beginning Fall 2014, the clinical area of emphasis, clinical courses and advising will be located on the Huntington campus with some of the clinical coursework and experiences in South Charleston.

 - Information on financial aid is available from the Financial Aid office.
 The psychology department has a limited number of graduate assistantships available each year.
 These are typically awarded to advanced graduate students who have completed an elective seminar in the Teaching of Psychology, and who then apply to assist with the teaching of our undergraduate General Psychology course.
 Other graduate assistantships may be available on campus for full-time students.
 A limited number of graduate fee waivers are granted each semester to students who apply using the following priorities: faculty and staff, degree seeking students who provide service to the department, interns where there is a salary penalty, minority students, academically talented students.
 Application deadlines apply.

 - The MA program requires a minimum of 36 graduate credit hours, though students may complete significantly more, depending upon their objectives.
 A common "core" of 24 credits (see below) is required of all students.
 The remaining hours are selected in consultation with an advisor to help meet students’ academic and professional goals.
 The Clinical Psychology area of emphasis (see below) requires a minimum of 23 specified credits beyond the core.

 - Two-"C" rule: The department maintains a policy whereby students cannot continue in a graduate program if they earn more than one grade of "C" or lower in any graduate course.
 Psychology students who earn a second "C" (or lower) will not be permitted to continue taking courses, or to work on a thesis.